-This fun and easy Easter activity is a great one for toddlers, and we bet your little one will love this!
-First cut and prepare the potato stamps.
+This fun, easy Easter activity is great for toddlers, and we bet your little one will love this!
+First, cut and prepare the potato stamps.
 Go crazy, making different kinds of designs!
-An adult should make the potato stamps by carving out the designs with a knife and then the kids can paint them.
+An adult should make the potato stamps by carving out the designs with a knife, and then the kids can paint them.
 Trace out the egg outline for a finished look and stamp away!

 7. Popsicle Stick Easter Bunny

-These popsicle stick Easter bunnies can be handed out to friends, or can even be used as bookmarks!
+These popsicle stick Easter bunnies can be handed out to friends or used as bookmarks!
 Not to forget how easy these are to create!
 All you need is a popsicle stick, felt cut in the shape of bunny ears, cheek, and feet, googly eyes and glue.
 Help your little one paint the stick in a colour of their choice.
 Then stick the felt cutouts and the googly eyes in their respective places!

 8. Marshmallow Easter Bunny

-Marshmallows are a huge hit among kids, so why not include it in their Easter craft activity too!
-All you’ll need is craft paper, glue and mini marshmallows felt and googly eyes.
+Marshmallows are a huge hit among kids, so why not include them in their Easter craft activity too!
+All you’ll need is craft paper, glue, mini marshmallows felt, and googly eyes.
 Help your little one draw a bunny face on the craft paper, and trace the glue carefully over the drawing.
 Let your child arrange the marshmallows over the glue.
 After this is done, add the googly eyes, and felt for the whiskers and ears.
 Voila!
 You’ve now got a cute bunny!

 Note: As the marshmallows are not edible because of the glue, make sure your kid doesn’t pop them into his mouth!